Maternal effect dominant embryonic arrest

-Maternal effect dominant embryonic arrest (Medea) is a selfish gene composed of a toxin and an antidote.
+Maternal effect dominant embryonic arrest (Medea) is a flour beetle selfish gene composed of a toxin and an antidote.
 A mother carrying Medea will express the toxin in her germline, killing her progeny.
 If the children also carry Medea, they produce copies of the antidote, saving their lives.
 Therefore, if a mother has one Medea allele and one non-Medea allele, half of her children will inherit Medea and survive while the other half will inherit the non-Medea allele and die (unless they receive Medea from their father).

 Medeas selfish behavior gives it a selective advantage over normal genes.
 If introduced into a population at sufficiently high levels, the Medea gene will spread, replacing entire populations of normal beetles with beetles carrying Medea.
 Because of this, Medea has been proposed as a way of genetically modifying insect populations.
 By linking the Medea construct to a gene of interest – for instance, a gene conferring resistance to malaria – Medeas unique dynamics could be exploited to drive both genes into a population.
 These findings have dramatic implications for the control of insect-borne diseases such as malaria and dengue fever.